SaadRehmanCS/HealthyHelper/README.md

 information to file.
 - As a user, I want to be able to login as a returning user with pre-existing information, or as a new user with no pre-existing data records
+ - As a user, I want to reset all my information daily so that I can keep track of only information for one day at a time.